 Does your child have an advanced comprehension of word nuances, metaphors and abstract ideas?

 If so, the district’s Extended Learning Program may be a good fit for your child.

 The Extended Learning Program provides academic services for identified gifted and high ability students who are found eligible for services through an assessment process.

 Extended Learning Program services are provided to meet the needs of identified gifted/talented and high ability students.
 ELP services offer students the opportunity to engage in learning with greater depth, complexity, and rigor, through differentiated curriculum and instruction.
 ELP coursework is extended beyond the general education classroom and is more abstract and complex, giving students greater depth of understanding.
 Skill development with higher order thinking skills in both critical and creative thinking is an important part of the students' experiences.
 Certified teachers with a Gifted and Talented Endorsement teach ELP classes.
 The Extended Learning Program serves gifted/talented and high ability students in elementary and middle schools with two service models, Magnet ELP and Neighborhood ELP.

 The Magnet Extended Learning Program (MELP) is a district administered program in which students are identified by national normed assessment measures.
 Eligibility is determined at the district level.

-The Neighborhood Extended Learning Program (NELP) is in all Salt Lake City School District elementary and middle schools, except for Bryant, which is a SLCSE school).
+The Neighborhood Extended Learning Program (NELP) is in all Salt Lake City School District elementary and the following middle schools: Clayton, Glendale, Hillside, and Northwest.

 The link to the Click here PDFs for Elementary and Secondary can be found on the USBE website here: